Emerald and Tiger

 104 Draycott Ave., Chelsea

 There’s only one word for Estelle Bingham’s practice: transformative.
 Or maybe two: utterly transformative.
 Her particular combination of crystal healing and guided meditation melts away the anxieties of modern life.
 She’s done this for twenty years, and if you choose to surrender and commit some time to exploring her methods of holistic healing, the results can be remarkable.
-You can book sessions either at Bamford’s sparkling new well-being haven in Brompton Cross or at home.
+You can book sessions either at Bamford’s sparkling new well-being haven in Brompton Cross or privately.

-Bamford Haybarn Spa
+Bamford Haybarn Spa (Closed)

 104 Draycott Ave., Chelsea